 The History of Bi Colors

-As I’ve just mentioned above— there was a symbol that inspired Michael Page to decide the colors on the bi pride flag.
+As I’ve just mentioned above— there was a symbol that inspired Michael Page to decide the colors of the bi pride flag.
 Let’s dive deep into this symbol to see where these hues came from and what they mean!

 In March 1987, while working on a national bisexual contingent in Washington, lesbian artist Liz Nania designed the ‘biangles’ symbol.
 She said that she designed it to be an inclusive symbol for bisexuals.